L1 Invariants¶

 Account.Scope = InternalandIsParent(Account),LedgerDrift(Account, BusinessDay)SHOULD equal 0.

-Each parent-account day where the stored balance disagrees with the sum of its child accounts' stored balances.
-Surfaces a child posting that didn't roll up correctly to its parent.
+Each parent-account day where the stored balance disagrees with the sum of its child accounts' stored balances PLUS the parent's own direct Posted postings (a parent GL can carry activity of its own; those legs count toward its expected position alongside the child roll-up).
+Surfaces a child posting that didn't roll up correctly to its parent — or a direct parent posting the stored balance never absorbed.

 Columns: same as _drift minus account_parent_role